 In the basic monitoring solutions available, this is achieved by simply sending a ‘ping’ to the host and awaiting a response.
 If a response is obtained, then you can be assured that the host (server/router/switch, etc.) is up and hasn’t been powered off, crashed etc. This function provides you with a simple view into your IT estate and ensures that the things that should be up, are running.

 More advanced monitoring solutions allow more detailed views into the operational status of those hosts, for example, “I know that my server is up and running.
-What I want to do now is make sure that the hard drive doesn’t run out of space."
+What I want to do now is make sure that the hard drive doesn’t run out of space.”.
 In Opsview Monitor terminology this is called a Service Check; checking that the hard drive is working, that the CPU is not 100% busy, etc., and this approach ties nicely into the philosophy of active monitoring.
-This concept is extended still further to model and monitor significantly more complex environments, from user experience testing to application performance, synthentic transactions, virtualization and containerization.
+This concept is extended still further to model and monitor significantly more complex environments, from user experience testing to application performance, synthetic transactions, virtualization and containerization.

 Monitoring has an intrinsic hierarchy in that certain objects must exist in a certain order.
 For example, in order to monitor your server's C: drive, we must first monitor your server.
-However, sometimes the syntax and naming is very confusing, given that it often differs from vendor to vendor.
+However, sometimes the syntax and naming are very confusing, given that it often differs from vendor to vendor.
 Some call the server a “host” or a “monitor”, and some call the C: drive style checks “monitors”, “service checks”, “counters”, etc. At Opsview we use "Host" to mean a physical or virtual server/device/network point and "Service Check" to mean an action seeking information on a specific aspect of a Host.
 This syntax should become clearer as we step through each of the “three layers” - Foundation layer, Interpretation layer and Monitoring layer.

 The first of our three layers is the "Foundation Layer”.
 This layer of monitoring forms the basis of the advanced monitoring done later on.
 Here you monitor your physical or virtual devices, called Hosts – such as a Windows server, Linux server, Cisco router, Nokia firewall, VMware virtual machine, etc and these are often the lowest level of the ‘stack’.
 You ensure they are up by pinging them, and so on.